jd1378/vue-renderless-wizard/README.md

 <https://jd1378.github.io/vue-renderless-wizard/>

-I will add tests when I have the time, but I wanted to release this as early as possible, so it does't have any *yet*.
+I will add tests when I have the time, but I wanted to release this as early as possible, so it doesn't have any *yet*.